-Right now, my guinea pigs are tucking in to a delicious ball of hay.
+Right now, my pigs are tucking in to a delicious ball of hay.
 But what is there to know about them?
 Where are they from?
 What do they look like?
 Are there different types?
-This article provides some interesting guinea pig facts for you to get to know your piggies better.
+This article provides some interesting facts about guinea pigs for you to get to know your piggies better.

 This is Dot; so named as she has a ginger dot on her head.
 She is the bravest of my guinea pigs.
 She will always be the first queueing up for food.
 Dot is also the noisiest of my three piggies.